Trucking company business plan for starting your own business

 3.1 Company Owner

-Adam Porter will finance his company through his savings, and he will be the manager of the business.
-Adam has certification in Business Management and has worked for over half a decade in a transportation company, giving him ample expertise to start his own company.
+Adam Porter will finance his company through his savings, and he will be the founding chief operating officer of the company.
+Adam has certification in Logistics Management and has over five years of experience in the transportation industry.
 He got his trucking business proposal approved beforehand to implement his ideas.

 3.2 Why the trucking business is being started

 No doubt, starting and operating a trucking business can be challenging, but the truth is that it can be rewarding at the same time.
 One of the perks of the industry is that it has opportunities for both, established investors and new entrepreneurs.
 The business environment is quite friendly.
-Adam wants to use his resources and experience to have his own business.
+Keeping in view these factors and the resources and experience Adam had, he decided to step into this business.

 3.3 How the trucking will be started